 Modern slavery & human trafficking

 All businesses are encouraged to take sustained and concerted action to ensure they are not profiting directly or indirectly from modern slavery.
-As well as being ethically and morally important, the Modern Slavery Act 2015 (MSA 2015) is intended to push issues of modern slavery and human trafficking up the corporate agenda.
-Section 54 of the MSA 2015 requires some law firms to produce and publish an annual slavery and human trafficking statement.
+The Modern Slavery Act 2015 (MSA 2015) includes transparency in supply chains provisions, intended to push issues of modern slavery and human trafficking up the corporate agenda.
+MSA 2015, s 54 requires certain organisations to produce and publish an annual slavery and human trafficking statement.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.